zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Implemented a countdown clock system for tracking game events
+- ✅ Created Clock model with properties for title, segments, type, and progress
+- ✅ Developed a custom ClockSegmentPainter for drawing circular segmented clocks
+- ✅ Added clock-related methods to the Game model and GameProvider
+- ✅ Created specialized components for the clock system (ClockService, ClockForm, etc.)
+- ✅ Added a new "Clocks" tab to the Quests screen
+- ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons
+- ✅ Added journal entry creation when clocks are filled completely
+- ✅ Created unit tests for the Clock model and Game model's clock-related methods
+- ✅ Enhanced the UI with clear, high-contrast buttons for better readability
 - ✅ Implemented dropdown and dice button for moves with embedded oracles
 - ✅ Created MoveOracle model to represent embedded oracles in moves
 - ✅ Enhanced the Move model to handle embedded oracles